Toyota Highlander: Safety

-Grand Highlander (2023)
+Grand Highlander (AS10; 2023)

-The Grand Highlander was introduced for the North American market on 8 February 2023.
-While sharing the nameplate and the GA-K platform with the regular Highlander, the model features entirely different exterior and interior styling.
+The Grand Highlander was introduced for the North American market on 8 February 2023 as a larger alternative to the regular Highlander.
+Sharing the nameplate and the GA-K platform, the Grand Highlander features entirely different exterior and interior styling, as well as being longer, taller, and wider.
+It uses the same gasoline and gasoline hybrid powertrain as the Highlander, but also has an optional more powerful Hybrid MAX powertrain.